The round up: sate your sweet tooth at Brisbane’s best dessert spots

 Ice Dream, South Bank: Ice Dream is a colourful pop-up ice-cream dispensary with a twist.
 Here a host of fresh fruit, cereals, biscuits and imported confections are smoothly blended into a range of unique, tongue-tantalising flavours using a specialised ice-cream mixer, which seamlessly blends ice-cream and ingredients into a silky soft-serve spiral.
 Fruit fiends can dip a spoon into soft-serve ice-cream imbued with fresh chunks of mango, strawberry, blueberry, dragonfruit and lychee, or, if you’re looking for a nostalgia hit, Ice Dream also boasts ice-cream mixed with cereal – think Froot Loops, Coco Pops, Crispix and Corn Flakes.
 As for drinks, Ice Dream also concocts milkshakes imbued with Hershey’s chocolate, caramel or strawberry, plus sparkly gold or rose-gold Stardust Lemonades.

-Ones to look out for: Prepare your tastebuds, as the Lisboa Caffe crew will soon be slinging several ecstasy-inducing flavours of a Portuguese custard tart from its bricks-and-mortar cafe and bakery in South Brisbane.
-On the other side of the river, the team behind Burleigh’s Oh My Waffle are looking to replicate their sugary success in Brisbane with Mr Treat – a forthcoming cookie and soft-serve concept opening in Fortitude Valley later this year.
+Keep your eyes open and prepare your tastebuds, as the Lisboa Caffe crew will soon be slinging several ecstasy-inducing flavours of a Portuguese custard tart from its bricks-and-mortar cafe and bakery in South Brisbane.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.